Is Paris Expensive?

 6. Cost of Transportation in Paris

-The cost of transportation in Paris depends on how often you plan to use public transportation.
+The cost of transportation in Paris will depend on how often you plan to use public transportation.
 Paris is such a walkable city that some people use the Parisian metro only for longer distances.

 When considering private transfers, prioritize taxis over Ubers.
 This is mainly because a taxi from/to the airport has fixed prices, while ride-sharing services like Uber don’t, meaning that at peak times, you can end up paying well above the odds and much more than you otherwise would have done.